skiadas/AppliedStatsCourse/notes/midterm3_study_guide.md

 19. What are the options we have when we want to reduce the *margin of error*?
 What are the tradeoffs?
 20. How do we compute the sample size needed to achieve a specific margin of error?
 21. What is the general idea behind a hypothesis test?
-22. What kinds the two types of results can we get from a hypothesis test?
+22. What are the two kinds of conclusions we can get from a hypothesis test?
 23. What errors do we refer to as Type I errors?
 What about Type II errors?
 24. What three parts of our work in a hypothesis test or confidence interval are affected by the sample size and a change in the sample size?